 It is the court’s belief that a child is better off having access to both of their parents on an equal basis.

-Part of the divorce process will include establishing custody issues as well as support for the child.
+Part of the divorce in Oklahoma process will include establishing custody issues as well as support for the child.
 It is important to work with an OKC child custody lawyer during this period to make sure that the best interests of the children are always placed first.

 Equal custody is almost always applied to single parents as well.
 As a majority, the court will provide both unwed parents with equal access to the child and will help the parents establish a support system to ensure the child is cared for financially as well as emotionally.